oauth-xx/oauth-ruby/README.md

 **NOTE**

 This README, on branch `v0.5-maintenance`, targets 0.5.x series releases.
+The v0.5.x series of releases will be EOL no later than April, 2023.
 For later releases please see the `master` branch README.

 ## Status